Principle of open justice applies, says Chief Justice in rejecting Bar exam cheat's bid to redact name

 Mr Tay also referred to a medical memo prepared by psychiatrist Kua Ee Heok of the National University of Singapore, that disclosure of his name could trigger a severe psychiatric reaction.

-In dismissing the application for a sealing order, which was heard in private, the Chief Justice said the court did not accept that the principle of open justice did not apply or could be readily derogated when Mr Tay withdrew his application to the Bar.
+In dismissing the application for a sealing order, which was heard in private, the Chief Justice said the court did not accept that the principle of open justice did not apply when Mr Tay withdrew his application to the Bar.

 "The principle of open justice continued to apply in such circumstances.